teancom/codex/aws.md

 $ safe read secret/handshake
 --- # secret/handshake
 knock: knock
 ```

 All set!
-Now we can deploy our proto-BOSH.
+Now we can now build our deploy for the _proto-BOSH_.

 ### Proto-BOSH